 That doesn’t mean you should not consider a performance chip.
 They are good products and they definitely increase power – that is easy to measure and prove.
 They aren’t going to blow up your motor in 5 minutes – they wouldn’t exist if they did, and many people have experienced long living engines with performance chips installed.
 If more power makes you happy then get a chip and acknowledge that the happiness comes at a cost.
 To minimize that cost, service your vehicle regularly, drive it nicely, use the lowest tune you’re happy with, minimize rpm, avoid short trips with a cold engine, get a chip that can be easily turned off when not required, keep its use to a minimum, drive very gently when not up to operating temperature and only tap into the extra power when you need to.
 Then your chipped vehicle should last a long time, even if it lasts less than it would have without the chip.

 Prior to my illustrious career as a mechanic, engineer and leader, I knocked around a bit in the Australian outback.
 From shearin’ sheds to drillin’ rigs to sewers and shovelin’ shit.
 I’ve been there, seen it, done it all and sometimes I’ve done it twice.
 It was during this time that I honed my fine motor skills and extraordinary ability to find ingenious solutions to difficult problems.
 Growing tired of life in the bush and my uninspiring peers, I decided to join the Australian army.
 I completed my heavy duty diesel mechanic apprenticeship back in ‘nam in 1969.
 It was there that I earned my first honourable award, the Medal for Gallantry, for simultaneously disarming a bomb with a sharpened bamboo stick whilst using pho noodle soup to replace coolant on a vehicle I used to rescue women and children from an ensuing attack from the viet cong.
 From that point I rapidly accelerated up the military ranking system, proving that I’m successful, capable and deserving respect.
 I served a further 17 years as a distinguished major in the armed forces before deciding to return to the far less dramatic life of an ordinary civilian, where I obtained my mechanical engineering degree at one of the most prestigious education institutions in the world.
 During my academic career I was awarded the noble prize for physics for finding a way to make diesel exhaust smell like bacon whilst improving fuel efficiency 400%.
-More recently I was inducted into the Order of Australia for my efforts on educating children on the importance of installing after market accessories on diesel engines.
+More recently I was inducted into the Order of Australia for my efforts on educating children on the importance of installing after market accessories onto vehicles.

 “If you need to invoke your academic pedigree or job title for people to believe what you say, then you need a better argument” – Neil deGrasse Tyson